nadinespy/nadinespy.github.io/_posts/2023-24-05-collaboration-in-science.md

 ### 5.2 Rebuilding the academic space - a quest for experiments and prioritizing long-term benefits <a name="experiments_longterm_benefits"></a>
 Tal Yarkoni would say, as he does in [this post](https://www.talyarkoni.org/blog/2018/10/02/no-its-not-the-incentives-its-you/), that people could well choose to not optimize for academic incentives.
 I agree.
 They could.
 Needless to say, everyone has a moral responsibility to do the right thing.
 But a bottom-up movement will eventually be not enough – incentives, and therefore top-down policies, will need to change, too.

-We may need to fundamentally re-build the academic space under different assumptions and principles.
-This will also entail a re-assessment of how we evaluate research, and, consequently, a scientist – what do we think should distinguish a “successful” from an “unsuccessful” research project, and what is a good researcher?
-Regarding the latter, is the criterion productivity?
-People will produce a lot of low quality research.
-Is the criterion to publish in high-impact journals?
-People will do fraudulent science to do so.
-Is the criterion the future career of students?
-People will select students with promising profiles rather than educating them.
-So, how should we instead evaluate someone’s ability to do good science?
-This seems quite intangible, and directly relates to the hardship in having the right criteria when hiring a scientist.
-What are good criteria to estimate someone's ability to do research (rather than more specifically their ability to supervise students, or write good code etc.)?
-In finding answers to those questions, we may want to shift the balance more to a process- rather than outcome-oriented approach.
-Whatever ideas we come up with, we must be clear about the fact that whenever quantitative metrics are used as proxies to evaluate and reward scientists, those metrics become subject to exploitation, provided it is easier to exploit them than to do something else (i.e., better research).

-Overall, we will need to dare to experiment heavily and see what works.
-As Stuart Richie’s had put it in [this article](https://asteriskmag.com/issues/1/rebuilding-after-the-replication-crisis), <span style="color:#2E8B57">*"[w]e shouldn’t be afraid to trial and test new and creative ideas, even if they might make science look very different from the status quo a decade ago, or even today.”*</span> As part of a difficult-to-implement yet sustainable long-term systemic solution, [Dienes (2023)](https://royalsocietypublishing.org/doi/full/10.1098/rsos.220808) suggests to <span style="color:#2E8B57">*“[…] radically reform the operation of universities, […] bas[ing them] on existing established open democratic practices.”*</span> Whatever solutions we come up with – it will come with costs, likely take time, and therefore slow things down, at least at the beginning.[^11] But just like with the increasing adoption of open science  practices, building a solid base and making things right from the ground up first can be more effective and beneficial in the long run.
-This means to take one step back in order to go three steps forward.
-Slowing down the production of scientific outcomes to build processes conducive to long-term scientific progress will eventually pay off.
-I think this is the case even if the final processes built make outcome production overall slower, e.g., to ensure scientific rigour.
-In that case, prioritizing what to do research on will be key which, in times of too many studies being conducted, would be a good thing.
-In this context, the [Importance-Tractability-Neglectedness framework](https://forum.effectivealtruism.org/topics/itn-framework) which is a core method in the [Effective Altruism](https://www.effectivealtruism.org/) movement (coming from science) for prioritizing which problems are most impactful to work on might be an option[^12], or using [impact certificates](https://metascience.info/events/accelerating-academic-research-with-impact-certificates/) to accelerate academic research.
-[This post](https://forum.effectivealtruism.org/posts/DcNB2Z2tKLe6migqk/why-scientific-research-is-less-effective-in-producing-value) identifies reasons why the choice of research questions is often poor: difficulties in getting an overview of the field, bad publishing priorities of journals, bad funding priorities of grantmakers, too short-term projects, lack of creativity and boldness, as well as lack of connection with the end-user in the design of research question.
-The Importance-Tractability-Neglectedness framework could also be applied to the topic of improving academia as an institution itself.

 <html align="left" lang="en">
   <head>
     <meta charset="UTF-8" />